Longstep Property Solutions Homes for Rent

 Tennessee's constitution prohibits state and local taxes on wages, rental income, and investment returns.
 For investors coming from California, New York, or Illinois, this advantage compounds dramatically.
 Tennessee ranks #1 among no-income-tax states for overall cost of living.

 Memphis sits well below Nashville, where the median runs roughly double, and below most Southeast metros.
 Overall cost of living is about 10% under the national average.
-Lower acquisition costs mean stronger cap rates and faster break-even.
+Lower acquisition costs mean stronger cap rates and faster break-even, and a market that has been flat on price is a market where you are less likely to overpay.

 39,000 additional housing units needed

-Shelby County Commissioner Mickell Lowery stated Memphis needs 39,000 additional units.
-The market is emerging from a rare period of apartment oversupply, so pricing is favorable for investors buying in now.
-As 15,000+ new jobs materialize, pressure only increases.
+Shelby County Commissioner Mickell Lowery has put the shortfall at 39,000 additional units.
+The market is working through a rare period of apartment oversupply, which is favorable for buyers today.
+As the jobs behind these projects materialize, that shortfall gets harder to ignore.

 Six overlapping demand streams